Nuruzkut/ElsevierTask/README.md

 -Reports for each module are written into their respective /target directories.Tests result in a HTML report for each feature.
 In the case of test failures, a screen-shot of the UI at the point of failure is embedded into the report.
-## Reporting

--Reports for each module are written into their respective /target directories.Tests result in a HTML report for each feature.
-In the case of test failures, a screen-shot of the UI at the point of failure is embedded into the report.
 ## Tools

  - Maven